jamesreggio/react-native-l20n/README.md

 * Learn the syntax with this quick step-by-step [guide](http://l20n.org/learn/).

-* Tinker with framework with this [in-browser IDE](http://l20n.github.io/tinker/).
+* Tinker with framework with this [browser-based IDE](http://l20n.github.io/tinker/).

 * Read about the decisions that underpin the powerful, asymmetric design of the framework in this [blog post](http://informationisart.com/21/).

 ### What's different for React Native?

-The main drawback of L20n, at present, is that it's designed for the web and takes a heavy dependency upon the DOM as its interface.
+The main drawback of L20n, from my perspective, is that it takes a heavy dependency upon the DOM as its formal interface.
 Just as `StyleSheet` brought the best of CSS for use in React Native, this module decouples L20n from the DOM and makes it available to your React Native app through a familiar, idiomatic interface.

 The first similarity to `StyleSheet` is that L20n translations are meant to be declared within the component they're used, alongside styles.
 For example: